FIFA World Cup 2018: 9 World Cup predictions that should be on your radar

 Argentina

-La Albiceleste are blessed to have Lionel Messi in their ranks but I fear his teammates will rely on his talent rather than elevate it.
+La Albiceleste is blessed to have Lionel Messi in their ranks but I fear his teammates will rely on his talent rather than elevate it.

 Golden Boot